johbry17/9-api-challenge/README.md

 ## Usage

 Results can be viewed in the jupyter notebook 'analysis.ipynb'.
 Individual queries can be run from 'queries_for_analysis.sql'.
-Tables can be recreated using 'create_tables_schema.sql'.
+Tables can be recreated using 'schema.sql'.

 ## Gallery of Significant Results: